 There are 560 seats at the ARM to which members are elected.
 Half of these are allocated to local BMA divisions and the other half to branches of practice.
 This ensures that the make-up of those who attend (the representative body) is characteristic of the medical professional across the UK.
 This process ensures that we capture a representative picture of members’ views.

-This year we surveyed our members for their views on what our position on physician-assisted dying should be.
-The results from this survey will be fed into a discussion and debate at the 2021 ARM.
+We surveyed our members for their views on what our position on physician-assisted dying should be.

 BMA history on assisted dying